abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support the POST method for creating resources.
 If the resource does not offer anything to be created, a status code [405](#status-405) shall be returned.
 * Services shall support POST operations on a URL that references a Resource Collection instance.
 * Services shall also support POST operations on a URL that references an Action (see [Actions (POST)](#actions-post)).
 * The POST operation shall not be idempotent.

 ##### Delete (DELETE)<a id="delete-delete"></a>

 The DELETE method is used to remove a resource.
-When delete modification is successful, the response may contain a representation of the resource after the update was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).
+When the delete operation is successful, the response may contain a representation of the resource after the deletion was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).

 * Services shall support the DELETE method for resources that can be deleted.
 If the resource can never be deleted, status code [405](#status-405) shall be returned.
 * Services should return HTTP status code [405](#status-405) if the client specifies a DELETE request against a Resource Collection.